 But just a couple of decades later they closed, presumably part of the 1980s Kingfisher closures.
 Very recently the whole site was redeveloped into a high-rise building, I think its an office?
 The only clue to this being the site of the old Woolworths is the Aldgate East tube station entrance.

 Woolworths opened in Portobello Road, Notting Hill in 1928.
 The below photo from ‘The Library Time Machine’ shows the store in 1958.

-In 1961, another Woolworths opened around the corner at Notting Hill Gate – store 1047.
-I will investigate this in a separate post, but I do wonder whether the two stores did compete with one another.
+In 1961, another Woolworths opened around the corner at Notting Hill Gate (Store 1047) – I do wonder whether the two stores did compete with one another.

 I can happily report that the freeholders have kept the Victorian building, and it is now Poundland.

 Woolworths opened in Muswell Hill, North London, in 1928.
 I have no photos of the store in the early days, but we know from the extract in the photo below that the store was extended in 1963, with a 1960s look that you will recognise on the upper floors.

 In 2000, a General Store trial began, and Muswell Hill was the second store to be converted under the trial, with a new store number of 2001.
 The trial ended and the store turned back to a normal Woolworths, although similar to Twickenham, keeping the General Store fascia.
 The store closed in December 2008.

 The 99p Store moved in, which became a Poundland.
 If you are ever shopping in Muswell Hill Poundland, well now you know it was a Woolworths.